 How does the adoption work?

-If you are interested in adopting an Airedale, please contact Mrs. Cindy Johnstonbaugh (email@example.com; 717-225-5421) or visit our Adopting an Airedale page to see an Introduction to Airedale Rescue, an Adoption Application, and a copy of the Placement Agreement that adopters are required to sign at the time of the adoption.
+If you are interested in adopting an Airedale, please visit our Adopting an Airedale page to see an Introduction to Airedale Rescue, an Adoption Application, and a copy of the Placement Agreement that adopters are required to sign at the time of the adoption.
+For any questions, contact Deb Ciancarelli (email@example.com or 609-313-4765).
+Deb can also assist if you are interested in fostering a dog, or volunteering to help our group.

 After your application is received, we will notify you when we think we have a suitable dog for you.
 (Your application is our first tool in determining the best dog for you.)
 We will then schedule an appointment to come to your house and meet with you.
 We work very hard to be sure that dogs and people are well-matched, so please be sure to alert us to any special considerations.